Domain 1 — Security and Risk Management

 DRM protects intellectual property.

 You can't watch this DVD.
-Even though you've seen it dozens of times and contributed to the Wikipedia article describing it in detail.
+Even though you've seen the movie dozens of times and contributed to the Wikipedia article describing it in detail.

 DLP protects secrets.